ethpm/EIPs/EIPS/eip-ethpm-registry.md

 release versions while allowing them to use any versioning schema they choose.
 + Provide the minimum set of getter methods needed to retrieve package data from a registry so that registry aggregators can read all of their data.
 + Define a standard query that synthesizes a release identifier from a package name and version pair so that tooling can resolve specific package version requests without needing to query a registry about all of a package's releases.
-+ Mandate that registries indicate whether or not they enforce semver so that tooling can determine whether consumer requests for packages at a semver range are possible.

 Registries may offer more complex `read` APIs that manage requests for packages within a semver range or at `latest` etc. This EIP is agnostic about how tooling or registries might implement these.
 It recommends that registries implement [EIP 165](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md) and avail themselves of resources to publish more complex interfaces such as [EIP 926](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-926.md).